Download version (Nintendo 3DS)

 So, if you’re a football fan and reckon you’ve got what it takes to put together the very best team from over a thousand players, sign up with Inazuma Eleven GO: Light or Inazuma Eleven GO: Shadow today – game on!

-Please note: you can only appreciate the 3D effect of Nintendo 3DS and Nintendo 3DS XL on the system itself.
+Please note: you can only appreciate the 3D effect of Nintendo 3DS, Nintendo 3DS XL, New Nintendo 3DS and New Nintendo 3DS XL on the system itself.
 Game visuals display in 2D on Nintendo 2DS.
 All screenshots and game footage on this site are captured in 2D mode.

 Please note that the official website is not built to work on portable devices.
 It may take some time to load and some functionality may not be available.